zhangyinglong/MSWebApp/README.md

 - [x] Auto reDownload when in used but file lose.
 - [x] Provide a fileBrowser.
 - [x] URLProtocol for resource check.
 Css, js, less, sass can be hooked.
-- [ ] Cache control, Disk cache, InMemory cache and resources cache.
+- [x] Cache control, Disk cache, InMemory resource cache ( in master branch, in test!).

 ## How to use